At Harvard’s graduate Schools, reinvention on the fly

 Festivities from afar

-For fourth-year students at Harvard Medical School (HMS), the third Friday in March is a date they have dreamed about and worked toward for many, many years.
+For fourth-year students at Harvard Medical School (HMS), the third Friday in March is a date they have dreamed about and worked toward for many years.
 On Match Day, the National Resident Matching Program notifies graduating seniors at medical schools across the country where they will serve their clinical residencies.
-At Harvard, the milestone usually takes place in the atrium of the Tosteson Medical Education Center at HMS, with students and their loved ones gathered, waiting for the dean for students’ traditional bell ringing at noon that kicks off the envelope-tearing, excited squeals, and hugs.
-This year, the matches will arrive via email and Dean Fidencio Saldaña’s bell will be livestreamed to the approximately 165 seniors.
+At Harvard, the milestone usually takes place in the atrium of the Tosteson Medical Education Center at HMS, with students and their loved ones gathered, waiting for the dean of students’ traditional bell ringing at noon that kicks off the envelope-tearing, excited squeals, and hugs.
+This year, the matches will arrive via email, and Dean Fidencio Saldaña’s bell will be livestreamed to the approximately 165 seniors.
 The School has set up a social media account so students can share their celebrations, but from a safe distance.

 The Daily Gazette